SalesforceDevelopersJapan/lightning-app-builder-tutorial/setup-environment.md

 ## What you will learn
 - Enable Lightning Components in your Salesforce org
-- Upload Static Resources for use in your Lightning application
 - Install Custom Component
+- Configure custom geolocation field for Contacts